Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 - In the northeast of the map is a large mine and steel mill, which can be used to extract minerals and clay for both domestic use and export.
 - In the southwest of the map is a car factory, well equipped for the mass production of vehicles.
 - In the northwest is a huge collective farm.
 It requires a large labor force to plow, but its theoretical capacity is enormous compared to the city's population.
+- In the far south is a power plant, capable of powering the city.
+It must be wired to the buildings to provide power.
+- West of the power plant is the local newspaper.

 # Trade & Diplomacy
 There are other settlements and powers which can be traded with.
 You must maintain your relations with these settlements to maintain your economy.